-During a walk in the woods this frumpy fall day I came across the stump of a 36-year-old birch tree I cut last week while clearing a walking trail/snowmobile route close to camp.
-My mind imagined the forest fire that devastated this area 55 years ago.
-I marveled at the wonder of this tree that started up in about 1977, ten years after the fire.
-I was teaching school in Fort Severn at the very moment that little seedling poked its shoot out of the forest floor.
+During a walk in the woods this frumpy fall day I came across the stump of a 46-year-old birch tree I cut while clearing a walking trail/snowmobile route close to camp.
+My mind imagined the forest fire that devastated this area 56 years ago.
+I marveled at the wonder of this tree that started up about 1977, ten years after the fire.
+I was teaching school in Fort Severn at the very moment that little seeding poked its shoot out of the forest floor.

-Further back, somewhere about 1950 when I was six years old, I had my first lesson counting rings on a tree stump.
+Further back - somewhere about 1950 when I was six years old - I had my first lesson counting rings on a tree stump.
 That was a moment, and an era, that has been forever fondly etched in my soul.
-For a hint of those boyhood days in Vermont and a small tribute to two of my very favorite people go to www.dickmackenzie.com/id4.html.
-Scroll down to the picture of Mildred and Ira Hatch and my letter right below it.
+For a hint of those boyhood days in Vermont and a small tribute to two of my very favorite people go to www.dickmackenzie.com/id4.html .
+Scroll all the way down to the picture of Mildred and Ira Hatch and my letter right below it.

 For me, Fall is a season for sweet remembering.